 Now that we’ve covered most of the technical components of vlogging, let’s go over some tips to get you off and running!

-It’s difficult to talk to a camera when you first start.
+- It’s difficult to talk to a camera when you first start.
 Especially in public with random people all around you, possibly judging you.
 The key is to not talk to your camera, but your audience through the camera!
 You’re talking to the viewers on YouTube directly, not a hunk of glass and metal.

-Content is king.
+- Content is king.
 If you have a great story to tell, people will enjoy it.
 That said, some people say…

-Personality over content.
+- Personality over content.
 Vlog audiences are usually more interested in the person doing the thing rather than the thing the person is doing.
 Vloggers are the attraction, not the events.
 That said, I don’t always believe in this and instead feel that…

-Is your day job one that you can shoot during?
+- Is your day job one that you can shoot during?
 If you’re an office worker or retail employee, probably not, and likely will land you in trouble–especially if you work in a secure environment.
 But if you’re more of a freelancer or participate in what is now being referred to as the “gig economy”, you can get away with quick bits here and there.

-Use Twitter and Instagram to find other vloggers and YouTubers!
+- Use Twitter and Instagram to find other vloggers and YouTubers!
 Don’t fangirl/fanboy out on them, of course, but start following people in your area you look to as inspiration or entertainment and join in their conversations.
 Again, not annoyingly so, but just as one person connecting with another person.

-Last of all, don’t run yourself into the ground.
+- Last of all, don’t run yourself into the ground.
 Don’t do more than you can handle, and start off slowly if you need to.
 Burnout is a real, serious problem with YouTubers and vloggers, so don’t set some outrageous goal and beat yourself up if you can’t meet that goal.
 Don’t say “I’m going to start vlogging every day!
 And also teach myself how to edit at the same time!
 And also post every day!”
 There’s no way this can end well.

-Vlogging is a fun way of telling your own story in a freeform manner.
+Vlogging is a fun way of telling your own story in a free-form manner.
 It opens up a world of possibilities that aren’t available with typical video content creation.
 It’s not for everyone, but anyone can definitely do it.
 Whether you’re doing daily vlogs, weekly vlogs, or something like a behind the scenes vlog for a main channel you have the opportunity to share your story in a very personal and intimate setting that you can’t get from typical polished scripted or “main channel” videos.

-As you go off and start your new vlog, just remember that you’re telling your story, connecting with your followers, and bringing them along with your journey.
+As you go off and start your first vlog, just remember that you’re telling your story, connecting with your followers, and bringing them along with your journey.
 Keep them entertained and they’ll stay for the ride.